Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Seren’s Treatment for her Cat Cold

-So what was Seren’s treatment?
-She doesn’t interact with other kitties, so how did she catch cold?
+So, what was Seren’s treatment?
+At the time, as an “only” cat, she didn’t have contact with other kitties, so how did she catch cold?
 Be aware that “bugs” can be carried to your pet on your hands or clothes (or from the dog!) from contact with viral or bacterial agents.
-Did Magic make her sick by roaming our property and tracking in something from the environment?
+Did our then-dog Magic make her sick by roaming our property and tracking in something from the environment?

 Allergic Reaction?